php-dev-br/laravel-doc-pt-br/mocking.md

             // Assert a job was not pushed...
             Queue::assertNotPushed(AnotherJob::class);

-            // Assert a job was pushed with a specific chain...
-            Queue::assertPushedWithChain(ShipOrder::class, [
-                AnotherJob::class,
-                FinalJob::class
-            ]);
         }
     }

 <a name="storage-fake"></a>
 ## Storage Fake

 The `Storage` facade's `fake` method allows you to easily generate a fake disk that, combined with the file generation utilities of the `UploadedFile` class, greatly simplifies the testing of file uploads.
 For example:

     <?php